9/8/11

 Temperature first thing was 35 degrees.

+This week is the one year anniversary of the war in Iraq.
+John Kerry says we are "bogged down in Iraq with no end in sight."
 The law offices of Roden & Casavant are at 115 State Street in Springfield and at 330 High Street in Holyoke.
 In 1981, Springfield Postmaster Jon M. Steele announced that customers would be able to obtain ZIP code numbers by calling a special number.

 Linnia Anna Phillips, widow of Scott Phillips, has died at age 90.
 Scotty Phillips, who died in 1995, was the supply department guy at Monarch, but the obituary makes no mention of it.
 The ranks of the old Monarch Life Insurance people are thinning.